wazo-platform/wazo-doc/source/administration/hardware/load_modules.rst

 Next step
 =========

+Now that you have loaded the correct module for your card you must:

+#. check if you need to follow one of the :ref:`dahdi_modules_specific_conf` sections below,
-The next step is to :ref:`configure the echo canceller <hwec_configuration>`.
+#. and ontinue with the next configuration step which is to :ref:`configure the echo canceller <hwec_configuration>`.

+.. _dahdi_modules_specific_conf:

 Specific configuration
 ======================

-This some specific configuration.
+This section lists some specific configuration.
 You should not follow them unless you have a specific need.

 TE13x, TE23x, TE43x: E1/T1 selection
 ------------------------------------

-With E1/T1 cards you must select the correct line mode between:
+With E1/T1 cards you must select the correct *line mode* between:

 * E1 : the European standard,
 * and T1 : North American standard

-For old generation cards (TE12x, TE20x, TE40x series) the line mode is selected via a physical jumper.
+For old generation cards (TE12x, TE20x, TE40x series) the *line mode* is selected via a physical jumper.

-For new generation card like TE13x, TE23x, TE43x series the line mode is selected by configuration.
+For new generation cards like TE13x, TE23x, TE43x series the *line mode* is selected by configuration.

-If you're configuring one of these **TE13x, T23x, T43x** then you **MUST** create a configuration file to set the line mode to E1:
+If you're configuring one of these **TE13x, T23x, T43x** cards then you **MUST** create a configuration file to set the line mode to E1:

 #.
 Create the file :file:`/etc/modprobe.d/xivo-wcte-linemode.conf`::